 If you haven't already shipped a crib, call the hotel ahead of time and ask for one; just make sure to bring your baby's own bedding and favorite toys.
 It'll be easier for them to fall asleep in a strange place if they can surround themselves with comforting aromas from home.
 In addition to securing a quieter room away from the elevators and with a tub, letting the hotel know you're traveling with children increases your chances of getting those amenities.

-To avoid arriving at your final destination too early in the morning after a red-eye flight, it may be necessary to book an extra night at the hotel.
+If your red-eye flight arrives at your destination early in the morning, you may want to consider booking an extra night at your hotel.
 According to Brady, the best time to reserve a hotel is the night before.
 She recommends arriving early so you can check in to your room, nap with the kids, and be ready to explore the area in the afternoon.

 It is best to book a suite or a room with a living room or two connecting rooms so that your baby can sleep in the other room without seeing you while you are away.
 If you don't have access to a suite, think outside the box about where you can put the crib so you're not staring at your infant at 6 a.m. m